- Case Report

 During the whole period the subject's diet remained substantially unmodified, and she has never ceased eating meet from the family farm.
 Nevertheless, after the animal feed supplier was changed in autumn of 2007, the meat was no more contaminated.
 The abdominal symptoms subsided by October 2007, and no further episodes of abdominal pain have ever since been reported.

-Time-line of symptoms and signs in the animals and in the case
+The timing of signs and symptoms both in animals and in the case are described in Table 1.

 The main target organ of AFs is the liver, and acute toxic hepatitis with high mortality rates have been reported .
 In addition, in humans adverse effects in immune system , and gastrointestinal tract have been reported [8, 9].
 A role of AFs in Reye syndrome and in kwashiorkor has been assumed [1, 10].
 Other effects have been described, as an interference with metabolic processes and various essential micronutrients [1, 5, 10].